 NHS Head Injuries – This is a useful article about the symptoms, diagnosis, treatment and recovery following a serious head injury.
 It’s not child specific but still relevant.

-If you require any further information then please call Advice.co.uk and one of our team will happily provide the latest legal advice for you.
+If you require any further information on making a child accident claim then please call Advice.co.uk and one of our team will happily provide the latest legal advice for you.